 Industry overview

 Major production areas are along the Murray River Valley between Swan Hill in Victoria and Waikerie in South Australia.
 Further plantings are in central-west Victoria and Pinnaroo, South Australia, with small plantings in Western Australia.
-180 hectares of new orchards were planted in 2018, 200 in 2019 and 220 in 2020 representing a total of 1,165 new hectares since 2014.
-None of this new orchard is currently in production.
-There are five large pistachio orchards and another five orchards of 10 to 15 hectares, which is the acknowledged size required to make a living solely from pistachio nut production.
 Around 20 mixed fruit growers each produce less than five tonnes of pistachios (dry) per annum from one to five hectares.

 Recent Comments